sh1v-max/Netflix-GPT/ai_usage.md

 On `/home`, a user types a natural-language query ("something like Inception, but shorter").
-That query goes to an LLM, which returns 10 comma-separated movie names.
-Cinegraph then looks each of those names up on TMDB (`searchMovieTMDB` in `GptSearch.jsx`) to get posters, ratings, and IDs, and renders the results as movie cards.
+That query goes to an LLM, which returns 10 titles as a JSON array — each with a classified `mediaType` (`"movie"`/`"tv"`, covering anime too, since anime is just a TV show or movie by TMDB's own data model) and a one-line `reason` explaining why it fits.
+Cinegraph then looks each title up on TMDB (`searchTitleTMDB`, routed to `/search/movie` or `/search/tv` based on that classification) to get a real poster/rating/ID, and renders the results as cards with the reason shown on hover.

+Three things layer on top of the base search:
+- **Personalization** — once you've rated 3+ titles, a short summary of your taste graph (favorite genres, era, what you avoid) rides along with every query, so results are shaped by what you actually like.
+- **Multi-turn refinement** — up to 5 prior turns get sent as real conversation history, so "more like the third one but shorter" resolves against what was actually suggested last time.
+- **"For You"** — three independent no-query rows (Movies / TV Shows /
+  Anime) on the same page, each personalized from only that category's rating history, refreshed at most once a day per category.

-The LLM's only job is: given a query, produce 10 relevant movie titles in a specific comma-separated format.
-It does not know about TMDB, it does not return posters or metadata — that's a separate step.
+The LLM's job is strictly: given a query (+ optional profile summary, history, category constraint), produce 10 relevant titles in that JSON shape.
+It does not know about TMDB, does not return posters or metadata — that's a separate step done entirely client-side.

 ---

-## 2. The history: three providers in one week
+## 2. The history: three providers, one reverted mid-course

 ### 2a.
 OpenAI, direct (original)
 The project started as a Netflix-clone tutorial and originally called